openstack/api-site/firstapp/source/introduction.rst

 In cloud programming, there is a well-known analogy known as "cattle vs pets".
 If you have not heard it before, it goes like this:

-When you are dealing with pets, you name them and care for them and if they get sick, you nurse them back to health.
-Nursing pets back to health can be difficult and very time consuming.
-When you are dealing with cattle, you attach a numbered tag to their ear and if they get sick you put them down and move on.
+When you deal with pets, you name and care for them.
+If they get sick, you nurse them back to health, which can be difficult and very time consuming.
+When you deal with cattle, you attach a numbered tag to their ear.
+If they get sick, you put them down and move on.

 That, as it happens, is the new reality of programming.
 Applications and systems used to be created on large, expensive servers, cared for